rongfengliang/inlets/README.md

 * There is currently no authentication on the server component
 * The default configuration uses websockets without SSL `ws://`, but to enable encryption you could enable SSL `wss://`
-* There is no timeout for when the tunnel is disconnected
+* ~~There is no timeout for when the tunnel is disconnected~~ timeout can be configured via args on the server
-* The upstream URL has to be configured on both server and client until a discovery or service advertisement mechanism is added
+* ~~The upstream URL has to be configured on both server and client until a discovery or service advertisement mechanism is added~~ advertise on the client

 Contributions are welcome.
 All commits must be signed-off with `git commit -s` to accept the [Developer Certificate of Origin](https://developercertificate.org).